Trump 'love for young girls' suicide letter considered a fake by the DOJ and FBI

 Republican reveals how to know if Trump's DOJ hid documents from Epstein files release

-Nasser was a medical physician who worked with the women's national gymnastics team where he sexually abused some of the top gymnasts in the world.
+Nassar was a physician for the U.S. women's national gymnastics team who sexually abused several of the nation's top gymnasts.

-"We shared one thing ... our love and caring for young ladies and the hope they'd reach their full potential," Epstein wrote.
+The false letter contains the following passage: "We shared one thing ... our love and caring for young ladies and the hope they'd reach their full potential."

 "Our president also shares our love of young, nubile girls.
 When a young beauty walked by he loved to 'grab snatch' whereas we ended up snatching grub in the mess halls of the system.
-Life is unfair," he wrote.
+Life is unfair," the letter states.

-The letter was delivered to Nasser after Epstein's death.
+The fraudulent letter was allegedly delivered to Nassar after Epstein's death.

 {{ post.roar_specific_data.api_data.analytics }}